• Free shipping on all orders

 Is Excessive Drinking a Sign of an Underlying Issue?

-While daily water intake variations are normal depending on the weather, the level of exercise, and your puppy’s diet, increased water intake can also be a sign of an underlying disease or health condition.
+While daily water intake variations are normal depending on the weather, the level of exercise, and your puppy’s diet, increased water intake can also indicate an underlying disease or health condition.
 Several medical conditions may lead to excessive drinking.
-All of these conditions will also cause your puppy to urinate more, and it is even possible that what you first notice is abnormally large urine puddles or increased frequency of urination.
+All of these conditions will also cause your puppy to urinate more, and you may first notice abnormally large urine puddles or increased frequency of urination.
 Do not hesitate to contact your vet if you notice any of the above changes since it is essential to get to the bottom of the problem.

 The following conditions can make your puppy drink an excessive amount of water:

-• Diabetes mellitus: caused by increased blood sugar (glucose).
+• Diabetes mellitus: This is caused by increased blood sugar (glucose).
 Luckily, it is an uncommon condition in puppies.

-• Diabetes insipidus: a rare condition in which your puppy’s kidneys can’t concentrate their urine due to a problem with the antidiuretic hormone (ADH).
+• Diabetes insipidus: This is a rare condition in which your puppy’s kidneys can’t concentrate their urine due to a problem with the antidiuretic hormone (ADH).

-• Cushing’s disease: the condition is uncommon in puppies and is caused by an overproduction of stress hormone (cortisol) and steroids from the adrenal glands.
+• Cushing’s disease: This condition is uncommon in puppies and is caused by an overproduction of the stress hormone (cortisol) and steroids from the adrenal glands.

 • Certain medications

-If you observe a significant increase in your puppy’s water consumption or other unusual symptoms, it is vital to consult a veterinarian to rule out any potential health issues.
+If you observe a significant increase in your puppy’s water consumption or other unusual signs, it is vital to consult a veterinarian to rule out any potential health issues.

 cute puppy drinking water